mhanratty/marketplaceux-usercollections/spec.md

 USER STORIES
 * As a user I want to add an app to an existing collection from the app details screen [github issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/9) | [spec](#addappexistingcollection)
 * As a user I want to add an app to a new collection from the app details screen  [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/10) | [spec](#addappnewcollection)
-* As a user I want to create a new collection from the "My Collections" screen
+* As a user I want to create a new collection from the "My Collections" screen [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/11)
-* As a user I want a place where I can view all of my collections
+* As a user I want a place where I can view all of my collections [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/19)
-* As a user I want an app wish list to store apps for later
+* As a user I want an app wish list to store apps for later [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/1)
-* As a user I want to be able to remove an app from a collection
+* As a user I want to be able to remove an app from a collection [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/13)
-* As a user I want to be able to delete a collection
+* As a user I want to be able to delete a collection [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/4)
-* As a user I want to be able to customize the background of my collection graphic
+* As a user I want to be able to customize the background of my collection graphic [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/12)
-* As a user with 0 collections I want to see a message about what the heck collections are!
+* As a user with 0 collections I want to see a message about what the heck collections are! [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/3)
 * As a user I want to be able to see stats on my collections (number of shares, upvotes and views)
 * As a user I want to be able to edit my avatar and display name that appears on the collection
 * As a user I want a default avatar if I do not have a profile pic yet